 Jpegtran can be used in conjunction with Thumbor.
 If the optimizer has been activated, Thumbor will first process your jpeg normally then it will hand the jpeg off to jpegtran for further optimizations before Thumbor returns the final image.

 To use jpegtran with Thumbor you must first install jpegtran, various linux distros often provide a package by the same name or it can be installed from source.
 You should make sure that jpegtran is in PATH, do a which jpegtran and you should see an absolute path where the jpegtran resides.
+It is also possible to use mozjpeg’s version of jpegtran as a drop-in replacement of libjpeg-turbo’s version.

 You also need to enable the Thumbor jpegtran optimizer in your thumbor.conf, like so: